vacp2p/roadmap/content/dst/vac/2025q1-libp2p-evaluation.md

   - "dst"
   - "vac"
 draft: false
-description: "Test libp2p on a regular basis and look for regressions, learn scaling properties and run scaling studies, understand the limits of libp2p and its behaviour.
+description: "Test libp2p on each new version or feature and look for regressions, learn scaling properties and run scaling studies."
-Deliver hard numbers and actionable insights.
-Do this monthly, reliably, with documentation of findings."
 ---

 `vac:dst:vac:2025q1-libp2p-evaluation`

 ## Description

-Test libp2p on a regular basis and look for regressions, learn scaling properties and run scaling studies, understand the limits of libp2p and its behaviour.
+Test libp2p on each new version or requested feature and look for regressions, learn scaling properties and run scaling studies, understand the limits of Waku and its behaviour.
+Deliver reports and actionable insights.
+Do this monthly, reliably, with documentation of findings.

+### Background

 We want to learn specific, actionable information about libp2p's behaviour